RackunSec/ByteForce/README.md

 <img src="https://weaknetlabs.com/images/bf-01.png"/>

 For the colored output, you will need a 256-color capable terminal emulator.
-I am using Gnome-Terminal in the screenshots.
+I am using Gnome-Terminal with Weakerthan Linux 7 BETA in the screenshots.
 ## Features
 ByteForce has some features that were unexpectedly added.
 After reading a few sites about malware, including the MalwareByte's weblog, here http://blog.malwarebytes.org/intelligence/2013/03/obfuscation-malwares-best-friend I decided to implement a few of the ideas shared in the article into the code.
 ### HTTP Strings